httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 If a request target URI uses HTML form parameters in the query string as defined in [HTMLURL, Section 5](#HTMLURL), the `@query-param` derived component allows addressing of individual query parameters.
 The query parameters MUST be parsed according to [HTMLURL, Section 5.1](#HTMLURL), resulting in a list of (`nameString`, `valueString`) tuples.
-The REQUIRED `name` parameter of each component identifier contains the `nameString` of a single query parameter as an `sf-string` value.
+The REQUIRED `name` parameter of each component identifier contains the `nameString` of a single query parameter as a String value.
 Several different named query parameters MAY be included in the covered components.
 Single named parameters MAY occur in any order in the covered components.